 The service most requested and unavailable is consistently short term accommodation.

 Currently there are many Federal, State and Territory initiatives in place that aim to lessen and prevent homelessness.
 Change requires improvements in a range of areas: housing, income, employment, health, social security and the prevention of violence and discrimination.

 The work of Shelter Tasmania promotes the importance of affordable housing and support for all Tasmanians, including those at risk of or experiencing homelessness.

-For more information on strategies to lessen and prevent homelessness, and on homelessness in general, see the Shelter Tasmania Submission to the State Budget Process 2013, the State of Affordable Housing in Tasmania 2013 document, and the Homelessness Fact Sheet on this website.
+For more information on strategies to lessen and prevent homelessness, and on homelessness in general, see the Shelter Tas’ Submission to the State Government Budget Process 2022-23 and the Shelter Tas homelessness factsheet.
 Or contact Shelter Tasmania direct on 6224 5488 or firstname.lastname@example.org.

 Useful Websites and Documents: